-Whatever it Takes (WiT) is the Leicester city-wide reading initiative to get every child in Leicester reading.
-The initiative is a collaborative approach to tackling low literacy levels across the city and is dedicated to ensuring that as a city we are reading for pleasure.
+Whatever it Takes is Leicester’s city-wide initiative to get every child in Leicester reading.
+It has been in operation since 2010 and is funded by schools.
+The initiative is a collaborative approach focused on raising literacy levels across the city and dedicated to ensuring that, as a city, we are ALL reading for pleasure.

 Why was WiT created?

-WiT began in 2009 because research and data showed...
+WiT began in 2010 because research and data showed:

 - Around 25% of children in Leicester did not attain their age-related standard for reading at the end of primary school.